Charlcoal/UROP-2025-Documentation/LOG/week_7.md

 pushes up the outer diameter to 0.22".

-I am also getting around to starting this log, which means this marks the first non-backfilled log in this repository.
+I am also getting around to starting this log, which means this marks the first non-backfilled entry in this repository.